PyWavelets/pywt/doc/source/regression/wp.md

 import pywt
 ```

-This helper function that can format arrays in a consistent manner across
+This helper function can format arrays in a consistent manner across
 different systems.
 Please note that this function is just for the purpose of
 this example and is not part of the PyWavelets library, and it is not necessary
 or required to use it in your own code: